Raleigh DWI Lawyer

 Multiple DWI Offenses

-Multiple prior DWIs may result in felony habitual impaired driving charges, which require a highly strategic defense.
+Multiple prior DWIs may result in felony habitual impaired driving charges, which require a highly strategic defense and a close review of both the prior cases and current evidence.

 DWI With an Accident